bocadilloproject/bocadillo/docs/how-to/socketio.md

 ```

 ::: tip
-Our approach here is to to install the `socket.io` library and use the static JavaScript files distributed with it.
+Our approach here is to install the `socket.io` library and use the static JavaScript files distributed with it.

 Alternatively, you could retrieve these files from a CDN.
 See also the [JavaScript client documentation (socket.io)](https://socket.io/docs/#Javascript-Client).
 :::